mrnninster/Text-based-database-website-with-google-vision-api-Implementation/README.md

 # fisher
-first text database website
-This is a website with a textfile for database
-The formmat for entering the detail in the text is
+This is a website with a text file its for database The formmat for entering the detail in the text is
 -A sha512 hash of the reverse the name
 -the name